-- Type and size of the distributed generation facility

-- Voltage level of the interconnection

-- Location of the distributed generation facility on the circuit

-- Distribution transformer

-- Distribution system configuration

-- Available fault current

-• Load that can remain connected to the distributed generation facility under isolated conditions

-• Amount of existing distributed generation on the local distribution system.
+- Type and size of the distributed generation facility - Voltage level of the interconnection - Location of the distributed generation facility on the circuit - Distribution transformer - Distribution system configuration - Available fault current - Load that can remain connected to the distributed generation facility under isolated conditions - Amount of existing distributed generation on the local distribution system.

 As a result, protection requirements cannot be standardized according to any single criteria.
 Minimum protective function requirements shall be as detailed in the table below.
-ANSI C37.2, Electric Power System Device Function Numbers, are listed with each function.
+Function numbers, as detailed in the latest version of ANSI C37.2, are listed with each function.
+All voltage, frequency, and clearing time set points shall be field adjustable.

-Synchronous Generators Induction Generators Inverters Over/Under Voltage Over/Under Voltage Over/Under Voltage (Function 27/59) (Function 27/59) (Function 27/59) Over/Under Frequency Over/Under Frequency Over/Under Frequency (Function 81O/81U) (Function 810/81U) (Function 810/81U) Anti-Islanding Protection
+Synchronous Generators Induction Generators Inverters Over/Under Voltage Over/Under Voltage Over/Under Voltage (Function 27/59) (Function 27/59) (Function 27/59) Over/Under Frequency Over/Under Frequency Over/Under Frequency (Function 81O/81U) (Function 81O/81U) (Function 810/81U) Anti-Islanding Protection Anti-Islanding Protection Anti-Islanding Protection Overcurrent Overcurrent Overcurrent (Function (Function (Function 50P/50G/51P/51G 50P/50G/51P/51G 50P/50G/51P/51G)

-The need for additional protective functions shall be determined by the utility on a caseby-case basis.
+The need for additional protective functions shall be determined by the utility on a case- by-case basis.
 If the utility determines a need for additional functions, it shall notify the generator-owner in writing of the requirements.
 The notice shall include a description of the specific aspects of the utility system that necessitate the addition, and an explicit justification for the necessity of the enhanced capability.
 The utility shall specify and provide settings for those functions that the utility designates as being required to satisfy protection practices.
 Any protective equipment or setting specified by the utility shall not be changed or modified at any time by the generator-owner without written consent from the utility.